How does Crypto Insurance work?- Crypto insurance is relatively new, but it’s quickly becoming a popular product.

 You must renew before expiration to keep coverage active and protect yourself against theft or loss of digital assets like cryptocurrencies or even Ethereum token contracts (ERC20 tokens).

 Suppose you do not renew within 30 days after the expiration date.
-In that case, They will refund 100% back into the original method used at checkout time.
+In that case, They will refund 100% of the original method used at checkout time.

-Also, plus any fees incurred by us due to cancellation requests made by customers outside terms & conditions set forth herein; which includes fees imposed by third-party agents such as credit card companies etcetera.
+Also, any fees incurred by us due to cancellation requests made by customers outside the terms & conditions set forth herein, which includes fees imposed by third-party agents such as credit card companies etc.,

 Conclusion